ministryofjustice/data-platform-products/data-products/_docs/data-dictionary.md

       update-dimensions: ["date"]
 ```

 In this case, an update will overwrite all values based on just the date column, regardless of the "age" dimension.
-Column specified in the `update-dimensions` array must exist in the table.
+Column(s) specified in the `update-dimensions` array must exist in the table.

 If `update-strategy` is omitted, the platform assumes the `all-dimensions` strategy should be used.